sd2020spring/sd2020spring.github.io/_assignments/mini-project-1-gene-finder.md

 ### Turning in Week 1 Assignment

-You be turning in your week 1 assignment by pushing your code to Github (this will use the same process you are using for turning in the reading journals).
+You be turning in your week 1 assignment by pushing your code to Github (this will use the same process you are using for turning in the reading journals) and submitting a link to your `gene_finder.py` on Canvas.
 If you are struggling with the mini-project, we strongly advise you to meet with one of the NINJAs (either for some guidance, or just to look over your program).
 This week 1 work will be graded using the following rubric:

 * No work has been turned in: 0%
 * Only a minimal attempt has been made to complete the first part of the mini-project: 50%